-Statement on regularity, propriety and compliance Year to 31 August 2021
+Statement on regularity, propriety and compliance Year to 31 August 2024

-As Accounting Officer of the Mossbourne Federation, I have considered my responsibility to notify the academy trust governing body and the Education and Skills Funding Agency of material irregularity, impropriety and non-compliance with ESFA terms and conditions of funding, under the funding agreement in place between the academy trust and the Secretary of State.
-As part of my consideration I have had due regard to the requirements of the Academy Trust Handbook 2021.
+As Accounting Officer of the Mossbourne Federation, I have considered my responsibility to notify the academy trust governing body and the Education and Skills Funding Agency of material irregularity, impropriety and non-compliance with ESFA terms and conditions of funding, including for estates safety and management, under the funding agreement in place between the academy trust and the Secretary of State.
+As part of my consideration I have had due regard to the requirements of the Academy Trust Handbook 2023 including responsibilities for estates safety and management.

-I confirm that I and the Central Federation Body are able to identify any material irregular or improper use of funds by the Federation, or material non-compliance with the terms and conditions of funding under the academy trust's funding agreement and the Academy Trust Handbook 2021.
+I confirm that I and the Central Federation Body are able to identify any material irregular or improper use of funds by the Federation, or material non-compliance with the terms and conditions of funding under the academy trust's funding agreement and the Academy Trust Handbook 2023.